hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 > Your video card driver does not support any of the supported OpenGL versions.
 Please update your drivers or if you have a very old or integrated GPU upgrade it.

-That means that the game you are trying to run uses the GLES3 video driver, which the Raspberri Pi doesn't support.
+It means that the game you are trying to run uses the GLES3 video driver, which the Raspberri Pi doesn't support.

-You'll have to force Godot to use the GLES video driver by passing the `--video-driver GLES2` parameter, like this:
+You'll have to force Godot to use the GLES3 video driver by passing the `--video-driver GLES2` parameter, like this:

 ```
 # Using your own exported binary.
-## Embedded PCK.
+## Embedded/compiled PCK.
 ./name_of_your_godot_game.ext --video-driver GLES2
 ## Independant PCK.
 ./name_of_your_godot_game.ext --main-pack "/path/to/the/pck/file.pck" --video-driver GLES2